mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 ## Local: Start server, setup Camaleon CMS + create a couple of Sites

 Camaleon CMS has MultiSite-Support backed right in, so you don't need to take care of setting up virtual subdomain-based multi-tenancy in your Rails app <>.
-Thanks to this and domains like `lvh.me` or `smackaho.st` setting up & testing multiple sites locally is a breeze (though I think `smackaho.st` won't be accessible for ever because it won't be renewed by it's owner - we stick with `lvh.me` here).
+Thanks to this and domains like `lvh.me` (the "successor" of `smackaho.st`) setting up & testing multiple sites locally is a breeze.

 So once installation is complete you simply `cd` into your app's dir, fire up your local server by typing `rails s` in your terminal + navigate to http://lvh.me:3000/ with your browser. `lvh.me` (lvh = local virtual host) is a domain which resolves to your local machine (i.e. `localhost` (`127.0.0.1`)) - and the same goes for all its potential subdomains (`*.lvh.me`).
 So everything from `lvh.me` itself to `[whateverfancysubdomainyoucanthinkof].lvh.me` points to `127.0.0.1`, which makes the usage of this domain the ideal solution for local subdomain testing - no need to mess around with etc/hosts etc. anymore (the only "downside" is the need of a internet-connection - but that should be a given nowadays).